 If you make a bowl of oatmeal, and it tastes kind of stale, it’s time to open a new pack.
 Same thing with breakfast cereal.

 If you make oatmeal in bulk (e.g., in a slow cooker or you’re a fan of overnight oats), make sure you eat everything within five days.

 Please note that if you add to your oatmeal some ingredients that might spoil sooner, the storage time shrinks accordingly.

 Oats should sit in a cool and dry place, away from sources of heat.
 The pantry or a kitchen cupboard works well for that purpose.

 Additionally, make sure the package is sealed tightly when not in use.

 That protects the oats from moisture, odors, and any pantry pests that might find their way to the storage location.

-If the package your oats come in cannot be sealed tightly, consider using a plastic lidded container instead.
+If the package your oats come in cannot be sealed tightly, consider using a lidded container instead.